Skip to main content

 National Digital Equity Competitive Program

 Vermont Community Broadband Board (VCBB) encouraged organizations in Vermont to apply for the Digital Equity Competitive Program to fund programs that ensure communities have the access to devices and the skills needed to fully participate in the digital world, regardless of their background or circumstances.
 Under the Notice of Funding Opportunity, a variety of organizations could apply to Department of Commerce’s National Telecommunications and Information Administration (NTIA) on a competitive basis for funding.
-Applications were due September 23, 2024.
+Applications are now closed.

 More information about the Competitive Grant Program: